arabog/ALXDiary/Cloud/L4: CI-CD/02 - CI-CD/intro.md

 Things to think about
 There are so many ways to implement the "router" in Blue Green Deployment.
 The main thing is that we need a way to have both environments live so that we can test before making the switch.

+-: Pipeline Building Blocks
+Build Stages
+Think of stages like categories or types of jobs.
+Stages are used to group jobs and control timing.

+Stage	Description
+Build	Everything that has to do with making code executable in production (e.g. Compile).
+The goal is to produce an artifact.

+Test	All automated tests that verify at the code level.

+Analyze	Any static analysis on the code or checking of dependencies.

+Deploy	Anything to do with creating server instances or copying pre-built application files to an instance.

+Verify	Any tests that can be run against a running instance of the application, often against a pre-production instance.

+Promote	Replacing the current production environment with the new version which was just built and deployed.

+Revert	Rolling back or undoing changes in case any verification fails after deployment.

+Jobs and Steps
+Jobs are what actually do the work of CI/CD.
+Each job has a name and defines a set of instructions to run and an environment in which to run those instructions.
+The instructions are called steps.
+Each step has a name and a bit of instructions to carry out a script to execute or a task to complete.

+Q: What might be some steps names in a job that compiles the backend for a website?

+Those names are pretty good.
+Always think of how the names communicate to the next developer who will have to maintain this code.

+-: Pipeline
+One Solution, Not The Solution
+Depending on your project and your pipeline, your diagram might look different from mine!
+Maybe you're not using Slack to display success or failure messages or maybe you're using a different deployment strategy.
+Use my below solution as a reference, but it's not the only answer!

+Q: What would you do differently in your diagram after seeing mine?
+Always keep refining this skill.
+The ability to distill complicated processes into something understandable is very important to development teams.